richie-south/water_bowl_automation/README.md

 ## TODO / Future work

- - add count downdisplay, should display following.
+ - add countdown display, should display following.
    - Time left to refill.
    - Time left until program starts checking every 10 sec again.
    - If program has "shutdown" and needs a restart.